-In the above equation, the ballistic coefficient $B_c$ , species-dependent, is computed where $c_D$ is the drag coefficient, A and m the area and the mass of the object.
-The static exponential density profile derived from CIRA-72 (Committee on Space Research International reference Atmosphere) is used in this work.
-The altitude-dependent density is where $\rho_0$ is the atmospheric density at the reference altitude $h_0$ , H is the scale height, and h is the altitude considered.
-Table 8-4 of reference presents the reference values considered.
+with μ being the Earth's gravitational parameter and ρ the atmospheric density at a radial distance R. In the above equation, the species-dependent ballistic coefficient B_c is computed using where c_D is the drag coefficient, A and m the area and the mass of the object.
+The static exponential density profile derived from CIRA-72 (Committee on Space Research International reference Atmosphere) is used in this work [23].
+The altitude-dependent density is where ρ_0 is the atmospheric density at the reference altitude h_0 , H is the scale height, and h is the altitude considered.
+Table 8-4 of reference [23] presents the reference values considered.
 However, due to its simplicity, this model does not consider many external factors, such as geomagnetic storms and solar activity, which can strongly affect the density.
-Indeed, those effects can be taken into account by performing an atmospheric density adjustment to have a piecewise-continuous formulation with a mean solar activity.
-Therefore, the height scale is considered a function of the exospheric temperature (i.e., the asymptotic value of the temperature reached at a higher altitude of the exosphere), which in turn depends on the F10.7 solar flux index.
-Some studies already include this model, and it is planned to include it in future work as well.
+Indeed, those effects can be taken into account by performing an atmospheric density adjustment to have a piecewise-continuous formulation with a mean solar activity [23].
+Therefore, the height scale is considered a function of the exospheric temperature (i.e., the asymptotic value of the temperature reached at a higher altitude of the exosphere), which in turn depends on the F10.7 solar flux index [13, 16].
+Nevertheless, solar activity and geomagnetic storms cause frequent and significant changes over time in the atmospheric density.
+The Jacchia-Bowman 2008 (JB2008) [24], a time-varying atmospheric model, is able to capture these dynamics.
+It has been validated by comparing its predictions to actual daily density drag data from satellites in orbit, and has demonstrated significant improvement over previous density models.
+The JB2008 is the current standard for predicting thermospheric mass density.
+Despite JB2008 typically depends on longitude and latitude, which is not information accessible with source-sink models, a dataset is precomputed on a spatial-temporal grid using the approach in Ref.
+[16].
+During the propagation of the MOCAT models, interpolation techniques are used to determine the atmospheric density at a specific time and altitude based on this precomputed data.
+A comparison between the static exponential and the Jacchia-Bowman 2008 model is reported in Section III.D.